 Handle With Care Notification System

 Handle With Care (HWC) is the notification system described in the School Safety & Resiliency Act where schools and districts are required to collaborate with law enforcement to create procedures for notification of a student who has been trauma-exposed as part of the plan for implementing a trauma-informed approach in schools.
 The Kentucky State Police (KSP) have implemented a notification system that is now active statewide.
 The information below has been provided to us by KSP regarding implementation of the HWC program.

-- Simply contact the Kentucky State Police post that covers your county;
+Contact the Kentucky State Police Post that serves your county;

-- Ask to speak to the Victims Advocate located at the post;
+Ask to speak the Victim Advocate located at the Post;

 Please contact your Victim's Advocate local KSP post if you have any questions.
-Angela Parker in the KSP Strategic Planning Branch at (502) 782-1848 or your district's assigned School Marshal Compliance Officer will also be able to assist if you have any questions.
+Danielle Perkins in the KSP Strategic Planning Branch at (502) 782-1848 or your district's assigned School Marshal Compliance Officer will also be able to assist if you have any questions.

 Threat Assessment Resources